A member of the Mulberry family (Moraceae), Mandarin Melon Berry is closely

 Storage after harvest:

 can be eaten raw or cooked.

 Cultivars of Note:

-'Darrow Melon Berry' female, seedless, cantaloupe to papaya flavor,
+'Darrow Melon Berry' female, seedless, cantaloupe

-chewy texture, USDA zones 5-10.
+to papaya flavor, USDA zones 5-10.

-'Norris Mandarin Melon Berry' female, seedless, watermelon flavor,
+'Norris Mandarin Melon Berry' female, seedless,

 watermelon flavor with fig overtones, more vigorous, USDA zones 5-9.

 Toxic / Danger: